open a sound file in the working directory Read from file: "recording.wav" # open a sound file in some other directory Read from file: "C:/Data/Recordings/recording.wav" # open a long sound file in some other directory Open long sound file: "C:/Data/Recordings/long_recording.wav" # save a sound obje

 - to save files:

-Both commands activate the standard file selection dialogue of the operating system, where the user can navigate the file system and select a target directory and a filename for opening/saving.
+Both commands activate the standard file selection dialog of the operating system, where the user can navigate the file system and select a target directory and a filename for opening/saving.
 Alternatively, you can implement a form (see Input Forms) to ask for a file specification.
-But then, the user is obliged to key in the full file specification—that's not user-friendly and its error-prone.
+But then, the user is obliged to key in the full file specification—that's not user-friendly and it is error-prone.
 With

 chooseWriteFile$ the user is presented with a familiar interface, navigating with the mouse (or with keyboard shortcuts), which is less vulnerable and much more convenient!